csvpath/csvpath/README.md

 # CsvPath

-CsvPath defines a declarative syntax for inspecting and updating CSV files.
+CsvPath defines a declarative syntax for inspecting and validating CSV files.
 Though much simpler, it is inspired by:

 - XPath.
 CsvPath is to CSV files like XPath is to XML files.
 - Validation of XML using Schematron rules
 - The way CSS selectors pick out HTML structures

+CsvPath' goal is to make it easy to:
+- Analyze the content and structure of a CSV
+- Validate that the file matches expectations
+- Report on the content or validity
+- Create new derived CSV files

+And do it all in an automation-friendly way.

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 Custom functions can be added.